amcknight/gort/Commands.md

 ## Commands

-`!asme` If you don't know what to say, get robogort to respond with what it thinks you would say
+`!asme` If you don't know what to say, get robogort to respond with what he thinks you would say

 `!chat` / `!unchat` Causes robogort to always respond to you